roydejong/guardhouse-agent/docs/management/creating-systemd-service.md

 ## Configuration

 Next, you will need to locate the installation directory for the global package.
 By default the path is `/usr/lib/node_modules/guardhouse-agent`.
-We'll use this is a working directory for the service.
+For this example, we'll use this as the working directory for the service.

 Create your configuration file in the `config` directory.
 The filename of your configuration file must match the `NODE_ENV` used in the service definition later.

 For example, you can use the default file as a template (where `live` will be the name of your `NODE_ENV`):

     cp config/default.json config/live.json

+⚠️ Updating the agent will cause npm to clear all files from the installation directory, including your config and log files.
+Consider using a custom working directory.

 ## Service file